 - The scale and quality of production are directly proportional to the condition of the machinery and equipment in the production plant.
 Faulty machinery can be draining cash from the account and also maybe deliver adequate returns to scale.
 Not only does that affect the potential profit margin of the business, but it can potentially disrupt delivery schedules and agreements with the clients.
 Wireless monitoring is an evasive way to ensure that no profits are hampered, and delivery is done on time.
 It is also an excellent quality control manoeuvre so that the best products can be sent out in the market.

 - Wireless monitoring aids in enhancing the lifespan of components of machinery and also its overall expected useful life of the asset.
 It is not only cost-effective but a way to reap the optimal benefits from the equipment and plant.
 Research states that wireless monitoring can save as much as 40% of the operational costs, if the defects that have been detected earlier, get fixed.
 By dint of wireless monitoring, the overall productivity is increased, and so is the expected lifespan of the machinery.

-Wireless monitoring has considerably reduced the operators’ time of monitoring the proper functioning of the assets.
+Wireless condition monitoring has considerably reduced the operators’ time of monitoring the proper functioning of the assets.
 Today's world is unique and fast.
 Everything is about "this moment".
-Wireless monitoring does it all.
+Wireless condition monitoring does it all.
 It is real-time and cost-effective technology which must be adopted by production and manufacturing units to ensure high productivity.